AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 face_id_node *face_recognized;                // Recognized face pointer
 mtmn_config_t mtmn_config;                    // MTMN detection settings
 ```
-- The frame buffer point ***fb** will later contain the pointer to the picture from the ESP camera.
+- The frame buffer point **_*fb_** will later contain the pointer to the picture from the ESP camera.
 The format of the picture is in JPEG (compressed) format.
-- The pointer ***detected_face** will pint to a struct containg information for a detected face.
+- The pointer **_*detected_face_** will point to a struct containig information for a detected face.
-- ***image_matrix pointer will point to a struct containing the bitmap of the picture.
+- **_*image_matrix_** pointer will point to a struct containing the bitmap of the picture.
 We need the bitmap to detect and recognise faces
-- The ***aligned_face pointer wil point to a struct containg "alligned" information for the face detected.
+- The **_*aligned_face_** pointer wil point to a struct containg "alligned" information for the face detected.
 The alligned information is necessary for face recognition process.
-- The ***face_id contains the the result of the face recognition process.
-We will later compare the face_id with the stored face_id's to detect a specific persson.
+- The **_*face_id_** contains the the result of the face recognition process.
+We will later compare the face_id with the stored face_id's to detect a specific person.
-- **mtmn_config** will contain the configuration parameters for the face detection process.
+- The struct **_mtmn_config_** will contain the configuration parameters for the face detection process.

 As next step we have to do some preparation work in **setup()**: